Page 11 - Lozano Smith Board Member Toolkit 2026

 Documents distributed to the board must be available for public inspection at the

-other person.
-Writings distributed for closed session are exempt from public
+person.
+Writings distributed for closed session are exempt from public disclosure if

 If documents related to an agenda item are distributed to all of or a majority of the